Chilean schooner Ancud (1843)

-The schooner Ancud was the ship sent by Chile in 1843 to claim sovereignty over the Strait of Magellan.
+The schooner Ancud was the ship sent by Chile in 1843 to claim sovereignty over the Strait of Magellan and establish Fuerte Bulnes, the first Chilean settlement in the strait.
 It was built for the purpose in the city of San Carlos de Ancud and commanded by John Williams Wilson, a British-born Chilean captain.

 Mission

 The Ancud sailed out from Ancud on May 22, 1843.
 The crew were carrying supplies for the estimated seven months journey, as well as supplies to settle a colony in the Strait of Magellan.
 On board were 23 crew (20 men, 2 women, 1 child), of which about half would stay in the Magallanes region with the mission of establish a permanent settlement.

 From Ancud to Puerto Americano

 They brought two lifeboats, but lost one of them during a storm south of Queitao in Guaitecas Archipelago.
 They called at a place known as Puerto Americano or Tangbac, where two American ships were anchored: the schooner Betzei and the brig Enterprise, both seal hunters.
 Williams tried unsuccessfully to buy from the Enterprise captain a boat and some nautical charts by Robert Fitz Roy, but only got a negative answer for the boat and just permission to copy the charts.
 They stayed in Puerto Americano until July 3 dedicated to building a boat.
-Meanwhile, the naturalist Bernardo Philippi was responsible for handcopying the charts.
+Meanwhile, the naturalist Bernardo Philippi was responsible for hand-copying the charts.